Landet runt

 Landet runt (Swedish for "around the country") is a Swedish news programme broadcast by Sveriges Television.
 It covers current affairs from all over the country by using a compilation of reports from the regional news programs of SVT.

 It is broadcast on SVT1 from Gothenburg at 18.15 on Sundays.
 It is a sister programme to Sverige idag which is broadcast from Umeå on SVT1 on weekday evenings.

-The program has been presented by Henrik Kruusval since 2010.
+The program was presented by Larz-Thure Ljungdahl from the start until 2000, later by Henrik Kruusval from 2010 and into the 2020s.
+Wrote Aftonbladet, "For 36 years 'Landet runt' has delivered the antithesis to war around the world, Nato accession, gang violence and illegal mounts of [discarded] clothing in Western Africa".